xinychen/xinychen.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Xinyu Chen.
 Thanks for your visiting my personal website!
-However, this website would not update any more in the next few months.
-If you have any interest, please visiting [https://transdim.github.io/](https://transdim.github.io/).
+However, this website would not update anymore in the next few months.
+If you have any interest, please visit my research project: [https://transdim.github.io/](https://transdim.github.io/).
 I would introduce my research in this website.
 If you want to contact me, please send an email to [chenxy346@gmail.com](chenxy346@gmail.com).